Madelena/Metrology-for-Musicbee/README.md

 # Metrology for MusicBee

-Metrology is a practical series of customizations and redesigns for bringing a bold, clear, and consistent user experience to various Windows and Android apps.
-Its design language is based on Metro and Fluent design systems pioneered by Microsoft Design since the 2010s.
+Metrology is a practical series of app customizations and redesigns aimed at bringing a bold, clear, and consistent user experience to various Windows and Android apps.
+Its design language is based on [Metro](https://en.wikipedia.org/wiki/Metro_(design_language)) and [Fluent](https://www.microsoft.com/design/fluent/) design systems pioneered by Microsoft Design since the 2010s.

 [MusicBee](https://musicbee.com) is a highly customizable audiophile-grade music player for Windows.
 This is a skin for the Theater Mode feature, which displays the currently playing track in a large or full screen format.